-Professionals can use Slack to create project channels to work with people outside of your immediate team.
+Professionals can use Slack to create project channels to work with people outside of their immediate team.

-You can also use Slack to centralize your work by integrating with your other tools and apps.
+You can also use Slack to centralize your work by integrating it with your other tools and apps.

 Communication, collaboration, and event management, Monday has it all; it features numerous integrations and many options.

 Businesses can automate workflows, allocate work, and utilize time tracking to maximize productivity and create better efficiency within your organization.